permazen/permazen/permazen-demo/src/demo/README.txt

 ================

 This distribution includes a simple example database containing objects in the solar system.
-The JSimpleDB command line interface (CLI) and automatic graphical user interface (GUI) tools will auto-detect the presence of the demonstration database in the current directory on startup when no other configuration is specified.
+The Permazen command line interface (CLI) and automatic graphical user interface (GUI) tools will auto-detect the presence of the demonstration database in the current directory on startup when no other configuration is specified.